cg-tuwien/VulkanWorkshop/README.md

 Please checkout this branch in order to work on the tasks of part 6.

 This is the final part of this workshop.
 If you have made it this far: **Congratulations!**
-There are no solutions to the tasks of this part.
+There are no solutions to the tasks of this part yet.
 They will be provided at an indeterminate time in the distant future.

 **Preparations**
 * Make sure to have read the `README.md` file in the [`master`](https://github.com/cg-tuwien/VulkanWorkshop) branch